KathrinBartels/countries-app/README.md

 # Countries

-See all the countries in the world including their country code and flag
+See all the countries in the world including their country code and flag.

 ## Key Features